 - Are you in debt?

 - Are you tired of being in debt?

-- Do you feel like you take one step forward and three steps backwards every time you get paid?
+- Do you feel like you take one step forward and three steps backward every time you get paid?

 - If you lost your job, would you be stranded with zero savings?

 If any of the above apply, then you need an emergency fund and pronto!

 Sometimes it’s hard to even think of getting an emergency fund when you’re living paycheck to paycheck.
 How in the world are you supposed to save money when there’s nothing left over at the end of the month?
 Or maybe you’ve been trying, but you just don’t know what to do so you give up.
 First things first – breathe.
 It’s possible and you can do it.

 Right now we aren’t focused on your debts.
 We need to focus on getting a savings account so you can avoid going into more debt when the unexpected emergency happens.
 And by emergency, I mean emergency.
 This is not for a weekend trip or a new outfit just because you have an event to attend.
 This is a true emergency fund and you need to treat it like that.
 It’s pretty much untouchable unless it’s unavoidable.
 It’s not punishment – it’s a lifeline for your finances.